 - Click on the start menu icon and start typing “Storage”.

-- The first result that pops up, Windows’ system settings for storage, is exactly what you want.
+- The first result that pops up, Storage settings, is exactly what you want.

 - Or In the Settings menu click on “System.”
 Next, click on “Storage” in the column on the left.